 Sam Houston Statue by Elisabet Ney

-A Texas hero immortalized in marble
+A Texas legend immortalized in marble

-This statue of Sam Houston was commissioned in 1892 for the Texas State Building at the World's Columbian Exposition in Chicago in 1893.
-She borrowed family photographs of Houston to help capture his personality and character.
-Here Houston is portrayed as a man in his 40s during the Texas Revolution.
-Ney made this full-scale plaster cast from the original clay model.
-Her final marble sculpture stands in the Texas Capitol.
+Ney was meticulous in her research.
+She borrowed family photographs of Houston to help capture his personality and a saber belonging to Houston to ensure her design was as accurate as possible.
+She chose to portray Houston as a man in his forties during the Texas Revolution.
+Ney made this full-scale plaster cast from the original clay model in 1893.
+A marble version of the sculpture stands in the Texas Capitol, a second marble sculpture resides in the National Statuary Hall Collection at the United States Capitol.

 Lender